Artificial Intelligence Research Trends based on Patents

-One reason is that the big players from multiple domains like Google, Qualcomm, NVIDIA, Facebook, Microsoft, IBM are investing in the AI R&D to bridge the lab to the consumer gap.
+One reason is that the big players from multiple domains like Google, Qualcomm, NVIDIA, Facebook, Microsoft, and IBM are investing in AI R&D to bridge the lab to the consumer gap.

-Why won’t a technology see such trends when it is going to affect all the walks of our day to day life!
-From healthcare to automobiles, manufacturing to agriculture, in consumer electronics like fridge, AC to agriculture, it will take almost everything under it laps.
+Why won’t technology see such trends when it is going to affect all the walks of our day-to-day life!
+From healthcare to automobiles, manufacturing to agriculture, in consumer electronics like fridges, AC to agriculture, it will take almost everything under its laps.

 Companies with Most AI Patents

 The below chart represents the leading companies filing patents in the USPTO for Artificial intelligence.

 IBM with 3007 patents tops the list followed by Microsoft and Google.
 Samsung is in the 4th position with 640 patents and the gap between the fourth player and the top three keeps on widening as we move up.